-Board of Directors
+Board of Directors 2023

-The following directors were elected to the Board at the Annual General Meeting on 21 January 2021:
+The following directors were elected to the Board at the Annual General Meeting on 18 January 2023:

-Secretary: Dr Thomas Swann
+Secretary: Dr Miriam Gill

 Treasurer: Blase Lambert

-Student Representative Directors
+Student Representative Director

 Sally organised and led a campaign to try to save the Vaughan Centre of Lifelong Learning in Leicester.
 She is passionate about transforming lives through education.